-For a time, it was also incredibly frustrating. ”But they’re yours !”
+For a time, it was also incredibly frustrating.
+“But they’re yours !”
 I used to think, “How can you not know EVERYTHING about them ?”.
-I was just hoping I would meet someone else who knew about the band.
-More importantly someone who knew more than the little I did, so that they could recommend songs and albums to me, and tell me more about the band.
+I was just hoping I would meet someone else who was something of a fan.
+More importantly someone who knew more than the little I did, so that they could recommend songs and albums to me, and educate me.

 I first heard The Lucksmiths around 2002 when I was living in Hammersmith and my friend Su sent me a mix tape (a tape !
 For playing in a tape deck !) of their songs.
 I loved that tape, listening to it in that strange basement kitchen, cooking kedgeree after five-a-side.
 It went missing in the move out of there, perhaps abducted by that bastard landlord of mine who withheld part of my deposit for my alleged theft of a saucepan lid (stolen for what ? wall-hanging ?).
 Still, my enjoyment of The Lucksmiths’ music bubbled under while I was away travelling and the loss of that tape forced me to search them out.

 In those days before smartphones, wifi, ipads and itunes, I did what anyone in my position would have done: I spent hours scouring my favourite record shops for a connection, but Selectadisc and Sister Ray couldn’t help.
 Finally Oxford Circus HMV yielded up 2001’s “Why that doesn’t surprise me”.
 And thus my love for Mark, Marty, Tali (and eventually Louis) could take full and eternal root.